aws-amplify/docs/docs/lib/predictions/fragments/ios/identify-text.md

 ❯ Auth and Guest users
 ```

+Run `amplify push` to create the resources in the cloud.

 ## Identify text from image

 Amplify will make calls to both Amazon Textract and Rekognition depending on the type of text you are looking to identify (i.e. image or document).